 - On Pixel 6 & Pixel 6 Pro phones, you can also identify these languages and translate media captions automatically through auto detection

 - Under the volume controls, tap Live Caption .

-When Live Caption is turned on, captions appear whenever you have media playing on your device.
+When Live Caption is on, captions appear for speech in media playing on your device.

-- Move the caption box: Touch and hold, then drag up or down.
+- To move the caption box: Touch and hold, then drag up or down.

-- Hide captions and turn off Live Caption: Drag the caption box off the bottom of your screen.
+- To hide captions and turn off Live Caption: Drag the caption box off the bottom of your screen.

 - Tap Sound Live Caption.

-- Under Settings, view or change these settings:
+- Under Settings, you can find or change these settings:

 - Turn Live Caption on or off.